Phenom Infrastructure

 - Application Load Balancer: Traffic routing and SSL termination

-- RDS PostgreSQL: Managed database service (or connection to existing database)
+- RDS PostgreSQL: Managed database service (PostgreSQL 17.4) with automated backups

 - AWS Secrets Manager: Secure credential and configuration storage